PowerDNS/pdns/docs/appendices/EOL.rst

 End of life statements
 ======================

+We aim to have a release every six months.
+The latest and previous release receive correctness, stability and security updates.
+The release before that gets critical security updates only.
+Older releases are marked end of life and receive no updates at all.
+Pre-releases do not receive immediate security updates.

 The currently supported release train of PowerDNS Authoritative Server is 4.3.

 PowerDNS Authoritative Server 4.2 will only receive correctness, stability and security updates and will be receiving security updates only after PowerDNS Authoritative Server 4.4 is released.